 IT Threat Glossary

 Hackers take advantage of weaknesses in your cyber protection.
-From an advancement of technology, unforeseen holes in new programs, or an individual’s lack of IT knowledge, a hacker has your business in its target.
+From an advancement of technology, unforeseen holes in new programs, or an individual’s lack of IT knowledge, a hacker has your business in its sights.

 Advanced Persistent Threat (APT)

 An APT is designed to remain undetected for a certain amount of time so that it can steal information from a specified individual or organization.
 This type of malware is crafty, stealthy, and can steal data without disrupting day-to-day operations.

 - An increase in log-ins.
 Log-ins usually occur late at night or when your employees normally wouldn’t be accessing your network.

 - The presence of widespread backdoor trojan viruses.
 Attackers use these trojans to help APT retain access to a user’s credentials, even after the user realizes that their credentials have been compromised and changes them.